Sary332/My_Portfolio/NEW/HealthCare Data Cleaning.md

+# 3. Hospital column

-/* Fix misspellings and variations in the 'Hospital' column. */
+Fix misspellings and variations in the 'Hospital column'.
+In this column, I found many inconsistencies, such as messy name formatting with misplaced or excessive punctuation.

+- Corrections
 ```sql
 SELECT Hospital,
 	   CASE WHEN Hospital LIKE 'and %_, %' THEN SUBSTRING(Hospital, 5, CHARINDEX(',',Hospital) - 5) + ' and'